TheCandidStartup/TheCandidStartup.github.io/_posts/2022-09-05-what-is-candid.md

 It turns out that ["*Open Startups*"](https://openstartup.tm/) are [already a thing](https://hackernoon.com/what-does-it-mean-to-be-an-open-startup-f4446984189).
 However, the thing that they're focused on being open about is their MAUs and revenue rather than their ideas.

 OK, how about "Open Source Startup" instead?
 Well, that's [already a thing](https://www.jumpstartmag.com/what-are-open-source-startups-and-how-do-they-work) too.
 Closer, but a little too focused on business models for my taste.
 After all, I'm retired.
 I'm doing this for fun.
 Besides, if I'm going to do this I want it to be something new, and more importantly something that I can get the domain for.

 Time to hit the theasaurus.
 Frank?
 Direct?
 Tranparent?
 Honest?
 Candid?
 Candid.
 That kind of works.
-In fact I like it better than open.
+In fact, I like it better than open.
 1. Fair, just, impartial
 2. Very honest or frank in what one says or writes
 3. Unposed and informal